viache19/unpin/README.md

 Dependencies :
   - pywin32 : pip install pywin32

+We have two main possibilities to make it work:
+1 - Add the script to the Startup folder :
+  - Go to : "C:\Users\%USERNAME%\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup"
+  - Add the unpi file, but rename it like this "unpin.pyw" (the w = execution without console)

-Add to the autoruns registry :
+2 - Add to the autoruns registry :

   - Press the key "Win + R", write the regedit
   - Right click, New, String Value